microchip-pic-avr-examples/pic18f56q71-morse-code-mplab-mcc/README.md

 '-' - Dash
 '|' - Letter Break
 '/' - Word Break (Default)
+'?' - Unable to decode character (not shown)

 #### Operation (Internal Input)
 Receiving and decoding is handled automatically by transmitting a message.